 Strong sales of drugs, vaccines, propel Merck in 3Q

-KENILWORTH, N.J.
-(AP) — Drugmaker Merck boosted its third-quarter profit by 55% and blew past Wall Street expectations, due to slightly higher sales, restrained spending and a small, one-time gain.
+Drugmaker Merck, bouncing back from a $1.6 billion hit from the coronavirus pandemic in the second quarter, boosted its third-quarter profit by 55% and blew past Wall Street expectations.
+The strong result was due to sales slightly higher than a year ago, plus restrained spending.

-The Kenilworth, New Jersey, company said it’s making progress on three efforts to combat the coronavirus pandemic: two different vaccines and an antiviral drug.
+The Kenilworth, New Jersey, company on Tuesday said it’s making progress on three efforts to combat the coronavirus pandemic: two vaccines and an antiviral drug.

+Merck entered the race to fight COVID-19 later than other top drugmakers, but is focusing on creating medicines that are easier to administer and based on proven technologies.
+For instance, the company and partner Ridgeback Bio have begun two large late-stage trials of an experimental treatment called molnupiravir that’s in capsule form, rather than injected, which would allow COVID patients who aren’t hospitalized to take the drug at home.

+Meanwhile, Merck is developing two experimental vaccines that only require one dose, unlike the many two-dose vaccines further along in human testing.
+The company said it’s begun an early-stage study in volunteers of a vaccine known as V591 based on measles vaccine technology.
+It’s also about to start early-stage human testing of V590, which uses the same technology as Merck’s approved Ebola vaccine.

+Research head Roger Perlmutter, who is retiring at year-end, told analysts on a conference call that the treatment, given to several hundred COVID patients so far, “seems to be extremely well tolerated.”

-The maker of cancer blockbuster Keytruda on Tuesday reported net income of $2.94 billion, or $1.16 per share, up from $1.9 billion, or 74 cents per share, a year earlier.
+The maker of cancer blockbuster Keytruda reported net income of $2.94 billion, or $1.16 per share, up from $1.9 billion, or 74 cents per share, a year earlier.
+Adjusted earnings came to $1.74 per share, a whopping 30 cents more than analysts expected.

-Earnings, adjusted for non-recurring costs and costs related to mergers and acquisitions, came to $1.74 per share.
-Analysts only expected $1.44 per share, according to a survey by Zacks Investment Research.

 Merck reported revenue of $12.55 billion, also easily beating analyst projections for $12.26 billion.